 Besides the souk there are more things to see in Muscat.
 Sultan Qaboos Grand Mosque for example, one of the largest mosques in the world.
 Where you walk upon a carpet made during three years from 600 tapestry makers.
 Or the Royal Opera House Muscat, the only opera in the Arabic world, besides the ones in Beirut and Cairo.

 The sultan’s palace, Qasr al-Alam.
 Although Sultan Qaboos does not live here, this palace is a symbol for so many things in Oman.
 A closeness, a relaxed atmosphere you’ll seldom find close to such power.

 Then there are the beaches, as long as the sweep of the horizon.
 And once a year, in February, there’s the Muscat festival, which will show you Oman in all its facets.

-And when you rent a car and drive twenty minutes, along the coastline up to the north, you’ll reach Seeb.
+When you rent a car and start your Oman Road trip, I recommend to drive twenty minutes, along the coastline up to the north to reach Seeb.
 A city bigger than Muscat but in the same time it feels more like a small town.
 If you wander through the streets here you will attract attention.
 Tourists rarely find their way here.

 And while you’re wondering where all the people are, sun is setting slowly and all at once Seeb is different.
 Cars are stuck in traffic.
 The corniche reminds of the Berlin Kudamm on a Saturday and kids are playing football at the beach.